renovatebot/renovate/website/docs/configuration-options.md

 ## github-actions

+**Important note**: For security reasons, GitHub has blocked integrations/apps from editing GitHub Actions workflow files in _any_ branch, so this only works on GitHub if using a Personal Access Token.

 Add to this configuration setting if you need to override any of the GitHub Actions default settings.
 Use the `docker` config object instead if you wish for configuration to apply across all Docker-related package managers.

 ## gitlabci